Prasath2001/Graphical-Network-Models-for-Document-Classification/README.md

 # Collective Classification Models For Data Without Explicit Linkage

-This code base is a part of **"Collective Classification Models For Data Without Explicit Linkage"** paper, currently under peer-review for CODS-COMAD 2023.
+This code base is a part of **"Collective Classification Models For Data Without Explicit Linkage"** paper, currently under peer-review for LOG Conference 2022.

 ## Overview of Dataset